TaeHwan-Gwak/OSS_PROJECT/README.md

 ***

-## 프로젝트 소개
+## Project Introduction
- file-manager는 javadev/file-manager를 기반으로 simple Git repository management를 수행할 수 있도록 개발된 Gui이다. 기존 file-manager에 포함된 open, edit, rename 등의 file-explorer의 기능 뿐 아니라 Git repository를 creation하고 git add, git commit 과 같은 git 명령어를 수행할 수 있는 버튼을 추가하여 좀 더 간편하게 Git repository management를 할 수 있도록 했다.
+ file-manager is a GUI developed to perform simple Git repository management based on javadev/file-manager.
+In addition to file-explorer functions such as open, edit, and rename, which are included in the existing file-manager, buttons to execute Git commands have been added to make Git repository management more convenient.

 ***

-## 개발 기간 및 멤버 구성
+## Development period and Member composition
 > 2023.04.27. ~ 2023.05.13.

 > 곽태환 @TaeHwan-Gwak : CAU-CSE